Irish experiment: 2000s revival

 The Irish experiment lay dormant for many years until Melbourne once again began to take an interest in it.
 The Sydney Swans followed with the recruitment of Tadhg Kennelly through its rookie list.
 Kennelly was an almost overnight success, being nominated for the AFL Rising Star award in his first season and widely hailed by the media.
 As a result, other clubs began to show a much keener interest in Irish talent.

 With access to additional resources, AFL clubs began to spend more time and effort in identifying and training athletic and talented rookies.
-Collingwood, Carlton and Brisbane in particular began to show an interest and to hold scouting sessions and tryouts for Irish players.
+Collingwood, Carlton and Brisbane in particular began to show an interest and held scouting sessions and tryouts for Irish players.

-Carlton followed and its experiments with Setanta and Aisake Ó hAilpín began to bear fruit and attract significant media interest in both Australia and Ireland.
+Carlton soon followed, and its experiments with Setanta and Aisake Ó hAilpín began to bear fruit and attract significant media interest in both Australia and Ireland.
 These experiments were of particular note, as for the first time a club was looking to other sports than Gaelic football, by identifying talented hurling athletes with the right ingredients to become AFL players.

 With Gaelic footballer Colm Begley's rapid conversion at Brisbane and Martin Clarke's successful AFL debut, media commentators hailed a new era for the Irish experiment.
-During the 2007 AFL season several AFL clubs began sending talent scouts to Ireland.
+During the 2007 AFL season, several AFL clubs began sending talent scouts to Ireland.

 In March 2008, it was revealed by the media that the AFL had considered a radical proposal to launch an Irish-dominated team in Sydney's western suburbs, which would perform before an international audience under the Celtic brand name.
 The "Sydney Celtics" plan was first put to AFL chief executive Andrew Demetriou in early 2007 by Gaelic Players Association executive Donal O'Neill.
 It was said that the proposal originated at the International Rules Series in Ireland in late 2006, where O'Neill put forward a plan to purchase an AFL licence in Sydney.
 However, the AFL later dismissed it as simple speculation.

-Mid 2008, the interest of clubs reached a peak and Tadhg Kennelly and Jim Stynes spoke out about the increasing recruitment activity.
+By mid-2008, the interest of clubs reached a peak, and Tadhg Kennelly and Jim Stynes spoke out about the increasing recruitment activity.
 AFL player manager Ricky Nixon set up recruitment networks in Ireland to complement those already in place by clubs such as Collingwood, Carlton and Brisbane.
-Nickey Brennan, GAA boss spoke out against the recruitment activity in June 2008.
+Nickey Brennan, the GAA boss, spoke out against the recruitment activity in June 2008.
 The AFL and GAA had ongoing discussions about putting limits on the recruitment of players.

 Despite the rise of former hurler Setanta Ó hAilpín in the AFL, recruitment interest in Ireland began to wane in mid-2010.
-Several Irish players cancelled their rookie contracts to return home, others were delisted after brief bouts in the various state leagues.
+Several Irish players cancelled their rookie contracts to return home; others were delisted after brief bouts in the various state leagues.